Deciding if a hyperbolic group splits over a given quasiconvex subgroup: Introduction

 The algorithm of Barrett, which is of particular interest to us, makes use of Bowditch's deep theorem on two-ended splittings of hyperbolic groups \cite{bowditch1998cut}.
 This theorem states that a one-ended hyperbolic group $G$ which is not virtually Fuchsian will admit such a splitting if and only if $\partial G$ contains a cut pair.
 In fact, Barrett applies this result to effectively construct Bowditch's canonical JSJ decomposition of a hyperbolic group.

 In this paper we will aim to expand on the techniques of \cite{barrett2018computing}, and apply them to larger splittings.
 We will restrict our attention to \textit{quasiconvex} subgroups, i.e. those subgroups whose inclusion maps are quasi-isometric embeddings, since distorted subgroups exhibit global geometry which is harder to understand on a local scale.
 If a group $G$ splits over a subgroup commensurable with $H$, we say $H$ is \textit{associated with a splitting}.
 Finding sufficient conditions for a subgroup to be associated to a splitting is a problem which has received a great amount of interest (e.g. \cite{scott1998symmetry, scott2000splittings, niblo2002singularity, scott2003regular, niblo2005minimal}).
-Applying the results of \cite{niblo2005minimal} to the setting of quasiconvex subgroups of hyperbolic groups, we are able to decide if a given quasiconvex subgroup is associated to a splitting in most circumstances.
-There is a small technical condition required to precisely state this result.
-We say that a subgroup $H \leq G$ is \textit{lonely} in $G$ if there does not exist any $H' \leq G$ different from $H$ such that $H$ is commensurable with $H'$.
-Also recall that for a topological space $X$ we denote by $\pi_0(X)$ the set of connected components of $X$.
-We then have the following statement.
+Applying the results of \cite{niblo2005minimal} to the setting of quasiconvex subgroups of hyperbolic groups, we are able to prove the following decidability result.

-\begin{theorem}[cf.~\ref{thm:decide-splitting-finitecoends},~\ref{thm:decide-splittings-lonely}] There is an algorithm which takes in as input a one-ended hyperbolic group $G$, generators of a quasiconvex subgroup $H$, such that either \begin{enumerate} \item $\pi_0(\partial G - \Lambda H)$ is finite, or \item we know whether or not $H$ is lonely in $G$. \end{enumerate} This algorithm will then decide if $H$ is associated with a splitting, and will output such a splitting if one exists. \end{theorem}
+\begin{theorem}[cf.~\ref{cor:detect-split-rf}] There is an algorithm which takes in as input a one-ended hyperbolic group $G$ and generators of a quasiconvex, residually finite subgroup $H$.
+This algorithm will then decide if $H$ is associated with a splitting, and will output such a splitting if one exists. \end{theorem}

-The reason for the technicality relating to (non-)lonely subgroups is that while we may find no splitting over $H$ directly, it is possible that $G$ may split over a finite index subgroup $K$ of $H$, where $H$ is a vertex group of this splitting.
-If neither of the above two hypotheses are satisfied then it is seemingly very difficult to detect splittings of the aforementioned form.
-Further discussion of this issue is given in Section~\ref{sec:spltting-algs}.
-An immediate corollary of our result, which is nicer to state, is the following.

-\begin{corollary} There is an algorithm which, upon input of a presentation of a one-ended hyperbolic group $G$ and generators of a quasiconvex residually finite subgroup $H$, will decide if $H$ is associated with a splitting. \end{corollary}

-It is unknown whether there exists a hyperbolic group which is not residually finite, so this corollary applies in ``most'' cases, in some sense.
-Note also that we could also easily drop the one-ended hypothesis by passing to a maximal finite splitting of $G$.
+It is possible to somewhat weaken the residual finiteness assumption placed on $H$ in the theorem above and give a more general (but more involved) result.
+We will postpone this more technical statement until Section~\ref{sec:spltting-algs} (see Theorems~\ref{thm:decide-splitting-finitecoends},~\ref{thm:decide-splittings-lonely}).

 In light of Stallings' Theorem, it is a natural generalisation to define the number of ends of a pair of groups $(G,H)$ where $H \leq G$.
 This definition was first introduced by Houghton \cite{houghton1974ends} and later explored in more depth in the context of discrete groups by Scott \cite{scott1977ends}.
 The number of ends of the pair $(G,H)$, denoted $e(G,H)$, can be identified with the number of geometric ends of the quotient of the Cayley graph of $G$ by the left action of $H$.
 This quotient graph is sometimes called the \textit{coset graph} or \textit{Schreier graph} of $H$.
 It is not hard to show that if $G$ splits over $H$ then $e(G,H) \geq 2$, but the converse does not hold.
 Our methods give a new proof of the following theorem, originally due to Vonseel \cite{vonseel2018ends}.